 Home to 59 ‘discovered’ grottoes, the caves in Halong Bay are fascinating, significant, and laden with culture.

-The twice-recognised UNESCO World Heritage Site is an ethereal landscape not to be found anywhere else in the world; among the features that make it so are the numerous caves and grottoes scattered throughout the bay.
+Halong Bay, he twice-recognised UNESCO World Heritage Site is an ethereal landscape not to be found anywhere else in the world; among the features that make it so are the numerous caves and grottoes scattered throughout the bay.
 You may have seen our article before on Thien Cung Cave, if so you know how much we love and appreciate these natural wonders.
 To give you even more of an idea, below you will find a list of 5 Halong Bay caves worth visiting.

 1. Sung Sot Cave (Surprise Cave, Halong)